-No matter how good your language is, if you don’t answer the question fully and directly, you will only get 4 or 5 for Task Achievement, and your excellent vocabulary may be considered irrelevant to the topic, so that will also lower your score.
+No matter how good your writing skills are, if you don’t answer the question fully and directly, you might only get 5 for Task Achievement in IELTS Writing Task 2, and your excellent vocabulary may be considered irrelevant to the topic, so that will also lower your score.

 Look at the task below: